jlai03/Transfer-Learning-for-Racial-Sparsity-in-Genomic-Breast-Cancer-Data/README.md

     Here, the model data dataframe is loaded from data/model_data.pkl and processed for training / testing for each script.

     Under baseline_models, we train the following models on data from white patients and test it on black + african american patients, and asian patients spearately.
-These are the the baseline metrics (per recommendation of TA).
+    These are the trials for collecting baseline metrics (per recommendation of TA).

         - DNN
         - LSTM